 Disciplinary Action Regarding Financial Matters

-It is the role of the SGA Executive Board to oversee the manner in which the officers of the clubs and organizations conduct themselves.
+It is the role of the SGA Executive Committee to oversee the manner in which the officers of the clubs and organizations conduct themselves.
 Therefore, if an officer of a club or organization consistently breaks the SGA rules, they may be removed from office by the Executive Board, and/or referred to the Integrity Board for disciplinary action.
 In addition, if for any reason the VP for Financial Affairs feels that a club is spending its money irresponsibly, is not working in accordance with the SGA financial policies, or lacks a treasurer and president, they may freeze the funds of the club.
 In this case, the officers of the club may not access any of the club’s money until the issues have been resolved.
 Any club or individual has the right to appeal a disciplinary decision imposed by the VP for Financial Affairs.
-In order to appeal a decision, a written testimony must be presented to the SGA Executive Board.
+In order to appeal a decision, a written testimony must be presented to the SGA Executive Committee.
 The VP for Financial Affairs then has 24 hours to write a justification for his/her decision.
-The Executive Board will review both statements without the presence of the VP for Financial Affairs.
+The Executive Committee will review both statements without the presence of the VP for Financial Affairs.
 Majority rule will determine whether the disciplinary action is upheld.